NaeemSikilkar/Next-Heir-AI-Mobile/README.md

 # Download the app now
 Download the mobile app to test it on your phone.
 Scan the QR below to download it from a GDrive link.
-Please note the it might take upto 3mins to start and login for the first time as it is just a demo version.
+Please note that it might take up to 3 minutes to start and log in for the first time, as it is just a demo version.

 <img width="500" height="500" alt="QR NextHeirAI" src="https://github.com/user-attachments/assets/5d8ed906-84f2-4988-a883-1f0d26a14ef8" />